ceedee666/systems-integration/lab/integration-suite.md

 ### What is SAP Integration Suite?

-The SAP Integration Suite is a comprehensive integration platform-as-a-service (iPaaS) that helps organizations connect their on-premise and cloud applications.
+The SAP Integration Suite is a comprehensive integration platform-as-a-service (PaaS) that helps organizations connect their on-premise and cloud applications.
 It supports a wide variety of integration scenarios, such as API management, event-driven integration, and process orchestration.